Your bedroom entitlement

 By couple we mean a man and a woman who are married or living together as if they are married, or two people of the same sex who are Civil Partners/Married or living together as if they were.

-Single people aged under 35 are limited to the shared accommodation rate of Local Housing Allowance in both Housing Benefit and Universal Credit, even if they don't share accommodation, but there are some exceptions.
+Single private tenants aged under 35 are limited to the shared accommodation rate of Local Housing Allowance in both Housing Benefit and Universal Credit, even if they don't share accommodation, but there are some exceptions.
 For more information see shared accommodation rate.

 The number of bedrooms allowed for children depends on how old they are and their sex.